 Actually, that’s one of the amazing things about hardwood—it lasts a lifetime (or several!) as long as you take care of it.
 Even floors that are a century old or older can look fantastic when they’ve been sanded and refinished, if they’ve been maintained properly.
 The truth is, hardwood isn’t nearly as delicate as some people would have you believe (probably the people selling hardwood “alternatives”).
 That said, it’s not maintenance-free, so if you neglect it you will most definitely see a degradation in quality over time.

-One of the most important aspects you can control is that you keep the environment inside your home consistent from day to day and season to season.
+One of the most important aspects you can control in maintaining real hardwood floors is that you keep the environment inside your home consistent from day to day and season to season.
 If you let your house get hot and humid in the summer, then cold and dry in the winter, that is going to stress out your hardwood tremendously.
 Wood expands when it’s warm and humid, and contracts when it gets cold and dry, so if you don’t maintain consistent temperature and humidity you are needlessly stressing your hardwood, and over time it will show.

 A little bit of expansion and contraction is normal and to be expected—it’s the giant swings from one extreme to the other that must be avoided.
 If the change is drastic, especially if something cataclysmic happens, like your air conditioning goes out in the middle of a hot, humid summer and you don’t get it fixed for several weeks, you’re going to start seeing buckling, warping and curling.
 Again, a little bit of this is normal and recoverable, but if it persists or the extremes become too dramatic, you’re in for trouble.